ResearchComputing/Documentation/docs/software/spack.md

 Additionally, Spack will oftentimes output troubleshooting suggestions.
 To increase the verbosity of `spack install`, use `spack -dv install`.

-__Need further help?__ Fill out our [help form](https://www.colorado.edu/rc/userservices/contact) and we would be happy to help you with any further questions you may have.
+__Need additional help?__ Fill out our [help form](https://www.colorado.edu/rc/userservices/contact) to request assistance.
+We are be happy to help with any questions you may have!

 Suggestions provided in the `Troubleshooting Spack` subsection were based off of Spack documentation written by [NERSC](https://docs.nersc.gov/development/build-tools/spack/).

 ---